pportocarrero/Macrofinancial-dashboard/README.md

 # Authors
 Main development has been done by me.
 Many thanks to @capm for his help and feedback.
 If you have questions or comments, please contact me (see my contact info on my github profile).

+# Disclaimer
+You need a valid api key to get financial information from Alpha Vantage and the Federal Reserve Bank of St. Louis.

+Please, do note that I don't own any of the financial data, I only created a dashboard to follow current macrofinancial conditions from different sources, properly cited in the dashboard.